 After the meal is over, we’ll begin by reading Scripture.
 Throughout our married life, my wife and I have just constantly read straight through the Bible in our family worship.
 For many years, I would just read and everyone else would listen.
 But in the last few months, everyone has a Bible and everyone takes a turn reading a verse or two from the chapter.
 Most times we read an entire chapter, but if the chapter is long we might split it up over a couple of days or more.
 The hard part for a father is trying to make some intelligent comments about what is read, comments that draw out the meaning of the passage, how it points to Christ, and how it applies to our lives.
 That can even be hard for a father who’s a pastor!
 This is where you can really benefit from the Reformation Heritage Study Bible (see my review here).
 Every chapter includes “Thoughts for Personal and Family Worship.”
 Sometimes there are just comments, other times questions to ponder or discuss.
 It’s really enriched our Bible reading time!

 After Scripture, we do a short time of catechism instruction.
-For this, we use a book by Starr Meade based on the Westminster Shorter Catechism.
+When our children were younger, we sometimes used The Children’s Catechism, encouraging them to memorize the answers.
+As our children became older, we used a book by Starr Meade based on the Westminster Shorter Catechism.
 The book is entitled Training Hearts, Teaching Minds.
 I highly recommend it.
 She also has a book based on the Heidelberg Catechism, Comforting Hearts, Teaching Minds.
 You can find my review of that here, but in brief, I still prefer her previous book.
 Whatever is done, it is important for parents to catechize their children with Christian doctrine.
 It’s not first of all the job of the church, but of the youth pastors, i.e. the parents.

 Next, we sing a psalm or hymn.
 There are different ways of doing this.
 Our children go to a Christian school and have memory work from our church’s songbook (the Book of Praise).
 We’ve sometimes sung their memory work.
 At other times (like at present), we just sing our way through the psalms.
 God loves to hear his people sing!
 And don’t worry if you’re singing is not that great — neither is mine.
 God just loves to hear you and your family sing.
 It is, after all, family worship.